Download This Sample

 Lynx are cats that are related to tigers, lions, domestic cats, jaguars and other members of the Felidae family.
 The bobcat is one of the four species of lynx.
 These cats are unique from their relatives by their compact legs, stubby tail and erect ears topped with pointed, black tufts of fur.

-See the fact file below for more information on Lynx or alternatively, you can download our 22 page Lynx worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Lynx or alternatively, you can download our 22-page Lynx worksheet pack to utilize within the classroom or home environment.